Green Lane Solar Farm

 TECHNICAL REPORTS

-We have been working on a number of detailed technical reports which will be submitted with the planning application.
+We have been working on a number of detailed technical reports which will be submitted as part of the planning application.
 They include:

 • EIA Environmental Statement informed by: